 minutes of an ordinary meeting of Avebury Parish Council held on 4

-November 2013 at the Social Centre, High Street, Avebury SN8 1RF.
+2014 at the Social Centre, High Street, Avebury SN8 1RF.

 minutes APC stands for Avebury Parish Council, AHA for Aster Housing

 Association, AR for Avebury Rocks, ASA for Avebury Sportsfield

 CATG for Community Area Transport Group, EA for Environment Agency, MAB